policastro/mondrian/README.md

 There are different configurations options that can improve the performances.
 Here the most important ones:

-- `layout.animations.enabled = false`: disables the animations;
+- `general.animations.enabled = false`: disables the animations;
-- `layout.animations.framerate`: you can set this option to reduce the framerate of the animations;
+- `general.animations.framerate`: you can set this option to reduce the framerate of the animations;
 - `modules.overlays.enabled = false`: disables the overlays;
 - `modules.overlays.update_while_resizing = false`: the overlays will be updated only when the window resize operation is done;
 - `general.detect_maximized_windows = false`: disables the detection of maximized windows.
 Disabling this feature may cause issues when overlays are enabled.